krgross/bma590-course-notes/docs/index.md

 ## Mathematical basics

-The mathematical expression for a likelihood function is identical to the mathematical expression that one would use to find the probability mass or density associated with a particular value of a random variable.
+The mathematical expression for a likelihood^[Fisher's original description of likelihood is still edifying.
+Writing in the context of an unknown binomial parameter $p$, he writes (@fisher1922mathematical): "We must return to the actual fact that one value of $p$, of the frequency of which we know nothing, would yield the observed result three times as frequently as would another value of $p$.
+If we need a word to characterize this relative property of different values of $p$, I suggest that we may speak without confusion of the *likelihood* of one value of $p$ being thrice the likelihood of another, bearing always in mind that likelihood is not here used loosely as a synonym of probability, but simply to express the relative frequencies with which such values of the hypothetical quantity $p$ would in fact yield the observed sample." (original emphasis)] function is identical to the mathematical expression that one would use to find the probability mass or density associated with a particular value of a random variable.
 For example, suppose that we have a very simple data set that consists of only one observation from a Poisson distribution.
 Let $X$ denote the value of the single data point, and let $\lambda$ denote the parameter of the Poisson distribution.
 In a probability class, we learn that we can find the probability mass associated with any particular value of $X$ using the formula
 \[
 \Pr{X=x; \lambda} = \dfrac{e^{-\lambda} \lambda^x}{x!}.
 \]